epigone707/LeagueSumTimer/README.md

 - The product can generate a string text containing the enemies' flash cooldown info to user's clipboard， if the user click the button "Copy info to clipboard".
 One example of the string text is "Flash cooldown remains: top 298s; bot 269s; " (TODO, need to use macro instead of normal clipboard)

 - User can click "F1" to hide/show the product window.

+**You need to set the display mode of League of Legend Client to be `borderless` instead of `full screen`, otherwise everytime you click "F1", you will be forced back to the desktop.**

 ## Changelog
 - 2022/8/22